 About the Author

-As the Inbound Marketing Manager at Uberflip, Tara manages demand generation and sends emails to thousands of subscribers every day.
+As the Director of Demand Generation at Uberflip, Tara manages demand generation and sends emails to thousands of subscribers every day.
 On weekends you'll find her catching up with friends over pints or walking her dog around Toronto.Follow on Twitter More Content by Tara Robertson